mfedatto/mfedatto.com/docs/resume.md

 [B3 - Brasil, Bolsa, Balcão](http://b3.com.br) is the 5th largest exchange company in the world.
 It's the resulting company after a merge, in 2017, of CETIP and BM&FBOVESPA.

-### 7COMm Serviços em TI as senior ASP.Net developer
+### Senior ASP.Net developer by 7COMm at B3 - Brasil, Bolsa, Balcão

 Located at [B3 - Brasil, Bolsa, Balcão](http://b3.com.br) I joined the most challenging project in my career.
 I developed the kernel of a new tool for measuring customer portfolio of stock derivatives to set the risk of their